openharmony/docs/en/application-dev/application-models/arkts-ui-widget-modules.md

 - [formBindingData](../reference/apis/js-apis-app-form-formBindingData.md): provides APIs for widget data binding.
 You can use the APIs to create a **FormBindingData** object and obtain related information.

-- [Page Layout (Card.ets)](arkts-ui-widget-page-overview.md): provides APIs for a declarative paradigm UI.
+- [Page layout (Card.ets)](arkts-ui-widget-page-overview.md): provides APIs for a declarative paradigm UI.
-  - [ArkTS widget capabilities](arkts-ui-widget-event-overview.md): include the **postCardAction** API used for interaction between the widget internal and the provider application and can be called only in the widget.
+  - [Capabilities exclusive to ArkTS widgets](arkts-ui-widget-event-overview.md): include the **postCardAction** API used for interaction between the widget internal and the provider application and can be called only in the widget.
-  - [ArkTS widget capability list](arkts-ui-widget-page-overview.md#page-capabilities-supported-by-arkts-widgets): lists the APIs, components, events, attributes, and lifecycle callbacks that can be used in ArkTS widgets.
+  - [ArkTS widget capability list](arkts-ui-widget-page-overview.md#page-capabilities-supported-by-arkts-widgets): contain the APIs, components, events, attributes, and lifecycle callbacks that can be used in ArkTS widgets.

 - [Widget configuration](arkts-ui-widget-configuration.md): includes FormExtensionAbility configuration and widget configuration.
-  - Configure FormExtensionAbility information under **extensionAbilities** in the [module.json5 file](../quick-start/module-configuration-file.md).
+  - Configure the FormExtensionAbility information under **extensionAbilities** in the [module.json5 file](../quick-start/module-configuration-file.md).
   - Configure the widget configuration information (**WidgetCard.ets**) in the [form_config.json](arkts-ui-widget-configuration.md) file in **resources/base/profile**.